c-navarroperez/Console-Finances/README.md

 ## The Repository

-This repository contains th development of a [Financial Analysis application](), created to simulate a real-world scenario, where the financial records of a ficticious company are analyzed using a financial records dataset provided in the [finances.js](https://github.com/c-navarroperez/Console-Finances/blob/main/assets/js/finances.js) file.
+This repository contains the development of a [Financial Analysis application](), created to simulate a real-world scenario, where the financial records of a fictitious company are analysed using a financial records dataset provided in the [finances.js](https://github.com/c-navarroperez/Console-Finances/blob/main/assets/js/finances.js) file.
 This source code is available to everyone under the standard [MIT](LICENSE.txt) license.

 ## Analysis